 - 7.8.1 Policy CP1 requires all development in Three Rivers to contribute to the sustainability of the District, by minimising flood risk through the use of Sustainable Drainage Systems.
 Policy DM8 refers to Flood Risk and Water Resources, and states that development will only be permitted where it would not be subject to unacceptable risk of flooding.
 It also states that Development in all areas should include Sustainable Drainage Systems to reduce surface water runoff. - 7.8.2 The Environment Agency have been consulted on the application because of its proximity to the River Colne and because part of the application site is within Flood Risk Zones 2 and 3.
-The Environment Agency initially raised objections to the proposal, but following receipt of additional information have confirmed they have no objections to the proposed development. - 7.8.3 Thames Water have also been consulted on this application, because of the presence of their operational machinery (sewage pumping station) within the centre of the application site.
+The Environment Agency have raised objections to the proposal.
+During the course of the previous application they raised objections, but following receipt of additional information withdrew those objections.
+Given the similarities between the two schemes and the information submitted, further information has been provided to the Environment Agency and it is hoped that a formal response will be received prior to the committee meeting. - 7.8.3 Thames Water have also been consulted on this application, because of the presence of their operational machinery (sewage pumping station) within the centre of the application site.
 Thames Water have stated that given the function of the pumping station they consider the proposed development should be 15 metres away from it.
 They have raised an objection given the close proximity of the proposed development to the pumping station and the impact that would be had on the amenities of occupants.
 It is noted that the proposed building is an office building rather than dwellinghouse, and therefore the proposed building would be occupied only during normal office working hours.
 Anecdotal evidence from existing staff implies there is no current issue of disturbance from the pumping station.
 Furthermore, the proposed building would be constructed of modern materials and is likely to benefit from a good level of insulation against noise, and would have air conditioning which reduces the need for windows to be open.
-On this basis, it is not considered that planning permission could be refused on the basis of Thames Water's comments and their advice that an informative should be attached has been taken below. - 7.8.4 In relation to the impact on the waste water network and sewage treatment works, Thames Water raise no objection to the proposal.
+Thames Water have further commented that if the LPA resolved to grant planning permission, an informative should be included and the LPA agrees that an informative note is appropriate. - 7.8.4 In relation to the impact on the waste water network and sewage treatment works, Thames Water raise no objection to the proposal.